- > How to connect an external monitor to a Mac

 You can use a Mini DisplayPort adapter in a Thunderbolt port but you can also use Apple's Thunderbolt to Gigabit Ethernet Adapter or Thunderbolt to FireWire Adapter with it.
 A Thunderbolt-equipped Mac can connect a 4K Ultra HD TV via a direct HDMI connection, or via a Thunderbolt to high-speed HDMI adapter.

 In 2013 Apple introduced Thunderbolt 2, which is faster than Thunderbolt 1, but the port is the same.

 From around the end of 2016 Apple started equipping its higher-end systems with Thunderbolt 3, which connects devices to your computer at up to 40Gbps.

-The connection is exactly the same as USB C, and it supports USB C, so you will be able to use any USB C-equipped monitor, or a Thunderbolt 3 monitor, with your Mac.
+The Thunderbolt 3 connection looks and acts exactly the same as USB-C, and it supports USB-C, so you will be able to use any USB C-equipped monitor, or a Thunderbolt 3 monitor, with your Mac.